 - Three colleagues are giving individual talks and answering questions during the event.
 You create a shareable link for each one, which allow them to access the Event folder.
 They have read-only permission for these sub-calendars, except for the Speaker Info sub-cal: for that, you give them Modify-from-same-link permission.
 They can each add their own speaker profile, lecture details, and other items to the calendar, and modify them as needed.

-Schedule tasks, track status, and stay on schedule
+Manage tasks and stay on schedule

 Use the Pre-event sub-calendars to keep track of all ideas, notes, tasks, and discussions.
 Add each task to the calendar, and add deadlines or due dates to the calendar as well.
 Use different calendar views to focus on the high-level, or zoom in on the details.